backupbrew/switchbrew/NS Services.md

 ## GetTitleInfo1

 Returns 0x10-byte entries using the specified titleID.
 Usually only returns 1 entry.
-Not usable with system-titles it seems.
+Can only return game titles.

 Entry
 structure: